Skip to Content

 How to File for Divorce in Colorado Springs

-Filing for divorce in Colorado can be complex and stressful.
-Our divorce attorneys in Colorado Springs have listed a general guide on the process of how to file for divorce.
-That being said, each case is different, which is why we take a personalized approach to divorce law.
+Filing for divorce in Colorado involves a complex legal process.
+Our divorce attorneys in Colorado Springs outline a general guide for how to file.
+Each case is unique, which is why we always take a personalized approach to divorce law.

 Generally, the steps on how to file for divorce in Colorado Springs include:

-• Either you or your spouse must have lived in the state of Colorado for at least 91 days before filing for divorce.
+You or your spouse must have lived in Colorado for at least 91 days before starting divorce proceedings.

 • Financial affidavits